Pylons/pyramid/docs/narr/urldispatch.rst

 If a request enters the application with the ``PATH_INFO`` value of ``/has_slash/``, the second route will match.
-If a request enters the application with the ``PATH_INFO`` value of ``/has_slash``, a route *will* be found by the slash-appending not found view.
+If a request enters the application with the ``PATH_INFO`` value of ``/has_slash``, a route *will* be found by the slash-appending :term:`Not Found View`.
 An HTTP redirect to ``/has_slash/`` will be returned to the user's browser.
 As a result, the ``notfound`` view will never actually be called.